General dentistry is the primary branch of dentistry that focuses on general oral health.

 Fillings and restorations

 Dental fillings repair cavities or restore minor chips and cracks in teeth.
-Your dentist can help you decide which kind of tooth filling is best for your case by discussing your treatment options.
+By discussing your treatment options, your dentist can help you decide which kind of tooth filling is best for your case.

 There are many different types of dental fillings, which are classified as either indirect or Direct.
 Direct fillings are created and placed in your mouth during a single office visit, while indirect fillings are made in a lab and then inserted into your mouth by your dentist.